 Large transmission lines transport gas thousands of miles and are akin to interstate highways for cars.
 Each section of the line carries a pressure between two and one and a half pounds per square inch, depending on the location.
 Although pipelines are designed to withstand much higher pressure, in populated areas, they typically operate at less than half of their design pressure.
 The pressures that may occur in a pipeline are controlled by the operators at a central control center.

 While many transmission pipelines are designed to withstand much higher pressure than they are needed to carry gas, many don’t operate at more than half of their designated pressure limit.
 In fact, many transmission pipelines are looped together to maximize their capacity.
 In some places, redundancy is required during times of peak demand.
 In other areas, a single pipeline can transport a variety of products.
 But how can a pipeline determine how much capacity it has?
-To learn more, read on Spring TX Plumber.
+Read on to learn more.

 Most homeowners rely on natural gas or propane.
 They use the lines for stoves in the kitchen, water heaters and dryers, and even decorative fireplaces.
 But despite the safety risks, gas lines can be dangerous.
 If you smell gas, get help right away.
 Even if there is no visible leakage, it could cause a fire.
 If you notice a leak, contact a licensed professional.
 If the leak isn’t severe, gas may damage the home and can even kill you.